MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 When you don't sign in to Microsoft Edge, or when you sign in with sync disabled, all collections data is stored locally on the device, organized per Microsoft Edge profile.

-Collections aren't available when using Guest mode or InPrivate browsing.
+Collections aren't available when using Guest mode.

+When using a Microsoft Account (MSA), collections aren't available when InPrivate browsing.
+InPrivate browsing is supported when using a Microsoft Azure Active Directory (AAD) account, or when not signed in.

 <!-- ====================================================================== -->